 After Sanders’ Mill, it’s clear.
 Simpson’s Ferry crossed the Kentucky River, a mile or so downstream from Owen County’s Perry Park, near the mouth of the Twinn's Creeks.
 Twinn Creeks was the site of one of the very earliest churches in Northern Kentucky, established in 1801, later moving up the hill to New Liberty, and becoming the New Liberty Baptist Church.
 The Crossing at Simpson's allows easy access to Drennon Springs, another salt lick, virtually across the Kentucky River from the Twinns.

 Henry Court House is New Castle, and Middletown has long since become engulfed by greater metropolitan Louisville.

 Please note we're open to being corrected on almost any of this.
 Some of it we know for sure, other we're making educated and semi-educated guesses.

-from Robert Stubbs’ The Ohio Almanac for the Year of Our Lord 1815, being the Third After Bissextile or Leap-Year, and After the Fourth of July, the Fourteenth Year of American Independence.
+the three mileage charts are from Robert Stubbs’ The Ohio Almanac for the Year of Our Lord 1815, being the Third After Bissextile or Leap-Year, and After the Fourth of July, the Fourteenth Year of American Independence.